LineageOS/charter/device-support-requirements.md

 * All devices that do not include a built-in Display MUST support Display output via the hardware’s supported outputs (ex.
 Android TV - HDMI).
 * All devices that support additional non-USB display interfaces SHOULD support those display output methods.
 * All devices that support a USB-out display in their stock OS SHOULD support this display output (ex.
 MHL/Miracast/OTG).
+* All devices that support HDR10 playback in their stock OS SHOULD support HDR10 playback.

 ## NFC